Insert / Save Data Manually

 }

-• The transform must be the default - "is_default": true
+• The transform must be the default: "is_default": true

-Inserting from a query result
+Insert from a query result

 INSERT INTO myproject.mytable (timestamp, mycolumn1, mycolumn2)